The world's largest power plant is being built in the North Sea

 Wind energy: Bureaucracy and grid expansion must be adjusted

 There is still a lot to do, Scholz emphasized at the meeting.
 “We have to get faster,” said the SPD politician.
-“We can’t lose any more time in identifying areas, in obtaining permits, in the construction of plants and networks.” renewable energy to boost.
-In addition, it is helpful that the industry North Seasummit is represented, because decisions now also have to be made in the company headquarters.
+“We can’t lose any more time when identifying areas, obtaining permits, and building plants and networks.”
+Many laws in the EU and in Germany must be changed to allow for expansion renewable energy to boost.
+In addition, it is helpful that the industry North Seasummit is represented, because decisions must now also be made in the company headquarters.

 The Federal Chancellor explained that the expansion of the network must also proceed just as quickly as the expansion of production.
 Because the industrial centers are often not on the coast.
 “The power lines are the lifelines of Europe.
 We no longer produce energy just for ourselves, but also for our neighbors and vice versa,” he said.